m-mdy-m/MiniProductMVC/README.md

 ## Features

-- `GET /`: The root path that might contain a welcome message or overview of the application.
+- `GET /`: The default route which can display a welcome message or an overview of the application.
 - `GET /products`: Displays the list of all products retrieved from the JSON database.
 - `POST /add-products`: Allows users to add new product details which are then stored in the JSON file.

 ## Technologies Used

-- **Express.js**: A flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- **Express.js**: A web application framework for Node.js, designed for building web applications and APIs.
-- **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server for development convenience.
+- **Nodemon**: A utility that monitors for any changes in the source code and automatically restarts the server.
-- **EJS**: Embedded JavaScript templates engine that lets you generate HTML markup with plain JavaScript.
+- **EJS**: A templating engine used to generate HTML markup with plain JavaScript.
-- **Body-parser**: A middleware that is responsible for parsing the incoming request bodies in a middleware before handling it.
+- **Body-parser**: Express middleware that parses incoming request bodies before your handlers, available under the `req.body` property.

 ## Getting Started